CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Configure-Integrations/Update-Cloud-Activation-Key.md

 {{<tab "NetQ CLI">}}

-Run the following command on your standalone or master NetQ Cloud Appliance or VM replacing `text-opta-key` with your new key.
+Run the following command on your master NetQ VM replacing `text-opta-key` with your new key.

 ```
 cumulus@<hostname>:~$ netq install standalone activate-job config-key <text-opta-key>